 When first starting your journey to becoming GDPR compliant, there are a few questions you’ll need to ask, specifically which GDPR requirements do you currently meet and which ones should be on your to-do list?

 The best way to make an initial GDPR compliance assessment is with compliance software—a tool that scans your site and its operations against the GDPR requirements.
 The right compliance platform will identify all the requirements you’re missing so you can start off with a clear and efficient action list to become compliant with GDPR.

 2. Add requests for permission where necessary

-One of the cornerstones of GDPR for websites is a switch from implied consent (if users are on your site, they’ve de facto consented to your data collection) to specified consent (users must opt-in to your data collection for you to take in their data).
+One of the cornerstones of GDPR for websites is a switch from implied consent to specified consent.
+Implied consent is when users implicitly agree to data collection by being on your website.
+Specified consent occurs when users explicitly opt-in to data collection.
 Any time you’re collecting any user data, you need a checkbox, button, or similar way for users to consent to it.

 If you’re using cookies or gathering any other data that users don’t purposefully provide, you need a pop-up or notification they see as soon as they get to your site.
-If you’re using any data you get from forms, surveys, or other pages where users purposefully input data, you need to get their consent if you’re using the data in any way such as adding them to your mailing list.
+If you’re using any data you obtained from web sources, you must gain consent before adding them to a mailing list.
+Sources include:

 3. Add data collection information to your site

 Another key to GDPR compliance is being transparent about: